 This brush is suitable for anyone from a complete beginner to an advanced nail tech.

 If you are a beginner, a great brush like this can make all the difference to how good your nails look!

-It’s also easy to get right down to the cuticle area.
+The shape means it’s easy to get right down to the cuticle area too.